 People around him used to call him Baba Ali.
 He breathed his last in Abha at the age of 147.
 He died suffering a brain stroke.
 He was known as the oldest man in Saudi Arabia.

-Leading a simple life, with fewer luxuries and having a proper nourishing diet along with the walk and exercise is the key to a longer, healthier and happier life.
+Leading a simple life with fewer luxuries and having a proper nourishing diet along with the walk and exercise is the key to a longer, healthier, and happier life.

-His loved ones explained that last Friday, was the first Friday prayer they attended without Baba Ali.
-He was a wise and generous man.
-He offered Hajj forty times in his life and he recited the Quran daily and always depended on himself for his work.
+He offered Hajj 40 times in his life, recited the Quran daily, and always depended on himself for his work.

 He was a father of two, a son and a daughter.
-His son died and he started feeling himself all alone as he said before his death, “ Life was beautiful in the past.
+His son died, and he started feeling alone as he said before his death, “ Life was beautiful in the past.

 Source: Al Arabiya